 We know how very privileged our family had been over the years.
 We are under the care of a brilliant immunologist who has set up individual HAE management programs for each of us.
 We all have a home therapy program that has enabled us to keep safe and have a very good quality of life.
 None of us has ever needed to go to an accident and emergency department, and none of us has had to take days off work or school because of HAE.

-Over recent years many patients have struggled to get the right diagnosis, a great number of them suffering for years without a referral to a specialist with experience in HAE management.
+Over recent years many patients in the UK have struggled to get the right diagnosis, a great number of them suffering for years without a referral to a specialist with experience in HAE management.

 That is true.
 And because of the financial constraints of the National Health Service, there were many patients in the UK who could not get funding for treatment that would enable them to have good control over their HAE symptoms.

-The help you have received in your own life has motivated you to be part of the patient support organization HAE UK.
+The help you have received in your own life has motivated you to be part of the patient organization HAE UK.
 How – from that point of view – would you describe the development?

 Over the past twenty years, there has been a great increase in understanding of HAE management by our doctors and patients alike.

-Two of the greatest advances in the delivery of care have occurred during the last two years.
-The NHS England has recognized the huge unmet needs of people with rare conditions, and in April 2013 they published their policy for the management of acute attacks of HAE.
+Two of the greatest advances in the delivery of care have occurred during the last few years.
+The NHS England has recognized the huge unmet needs of people with rare conditions, and in 2013 they published their policy for the management of acute attacks of HAE.
 This policy sets out the key elements of care that will be centrally funded by NHS for every HAE patient.
 This care is to be delivered in accredited HAE centers by specialists who are experienced in managing our rare condition.
 The second advance is the writing of our UK revised Consensus Recommendations for the Management of HAE.
-This document is due to be published early in 2015 and it sets out the high standards of treatment that we aspire to achieve.